ardagnir/athame/README.md

 You can now run ~/local/bin/bash to run bash with Athame.

-### If you are Poe Dameron and like to live dangerously:

-Install Athame Readline as your default sytem Readline:
+### Option 3: Install Athame as your default Readline
 *For Ubuntu/Debian:*

     cd athame